HDMI Cables Explained

 What Is An HDMI Connector & What Does It Look Like?

-An HDMI connector is essentially the port in which the HDMI goes into.
+An HDMI port (often also referred to as a connector) is essentially the port in which the cable goes into.
 This is what that looks like (the third one down).
 Some devices may have more than one, and some may have none at all depending on when it was made.

 When Do You Need To Use An HDMI?